Winner of five 2012 Sydney Theatre Awards including:

 Made specially for the Downstairs Theatre, Anne-Louise Sarks’ refocusing of Medea is an examination of the collateral damage of one of history’s most famous family breakdowns.
 It is to Euripides’ Medea what Rosencrantz and Guildenstern Are Dead is to Hamlet: a behind-the-scenes look at the lives that minor characters live before the plot takes over.

-Artistic Director of Melbourne’s acclaimed The Hayloft Project, Anne-Louise is a canny and formidable theatrical mind.
+Former Artistic Director of Melbourne’s acclaimed The Hayloft Project (and now Belvoir Resident Director), Anne-Louise is a canny and formidable theatrical mind.
 Her Medea is a smart, sharp and bittersweet look at the fine line that divides regular life and all-out tragedy.

 Written by Kate Mulvany & Anne-Louise Sarks after Euripides